fluconazole injection in sodium chloride Dosage and Administration

 The recommended fluconazole daily dosage for the prevention of candidiasis in patients undergoing bone marrow transplantation is 400 mg, once daily.
 Patients who are anticipated to have severe granulocytopenia (less than 500 neutrophils cells/mm3) should start fluconazole prophylaxis several days before the anticipated onset of neutropenia, and continue for 7 days after the neutrophil count rises above 1000 cells/mm3.

-Dosage and Administration in Children
+Dosage and Administration in Pediatric Patients

 Oropharyngeal candidiasis